 For many readers, getting the card and hitting the spending to earn the bonus is relatively easy – so it’s actually making the most of the bonus that’s a bit more difficult, or rather – exciting!

 I currently hold the Chase Sapphire Preferred Card so I’m ineligible for the lovely bonus, but I can still dream of what I would do, if I could get another with the current bonus!
 Hopefully, it might inspire some thinking beyond standard ideas.

-Here’s a few ways I would consider spending the 100,000 point welcome bonus, and why it might be too good an offer to pass up.
-And if you want to know more about the card offer beyond the points, head here.
+Here’s a few ways I would consider spending 100,000 Chase Ultimate Rewards Points, and why it might be too good an offer to pass up.
+And if you want to know more about the 80,000 point card offer beyond the points, head here.

 3-8 “Free” Nights In Tokyo (Or More)